Berlin Palace

-The Berlin Palace (Berliner Schloss), formally the Royal Palace (Königliches Schloss), on the Museum Island in the Mitte area of Berlin, was the main residence of the House of Hohenzollern from 1443 to 1918.
-Expanded by order of King Frederick I of Prussia according to plans by Andreas Schlüter from 1689 to 1713, it was thereafter considered a major work of Prussian Baroque architecture.
-The former royal palace is one of Berlin’s largest buildings and shaped the cityscape with its 60 m dome.
+The Berlin Palace (Berliner Schloss), formerly known as the Royal Palace (Königliches Schloss), is a large building adjacent to Berlin Cathedral and the Museum Island in the Mitte area of Berlin.
+It was the main residence of the Electors of Brandenburg, Kings of Prussia and German Emperors from 1443 to 1918.
+Expanded by order of Frederick I of Prussia according to plans by Andreas Schlüter from 1689 to 1713, it was thereafter considered a major work of Prussian Baroque architecture.
+The royal palace became one of Berlin’s largest buildings and shaped the cityscape with its 60 m dome erected in 1845.

-Used for various government functions after the fall of the monarchy in 1918, it was damaged during the Allied bombing in World War II, and was demolished by the East German authorities in 1950.
-In the 1970s, it became the location of the modernist East German Palace of the Republic (the central government building of East Germany).
-After German reunification and several years of debate and discussion, particularly regarding the fraught historical legacy of both buildings, the Palace of the Republic was itself demolished in 2009 and the Berlin Palace was reconstructed beginning in 2013 to house the Humboldt Forum museum.
-The reconstruction was completed in 2020.
+Used for various government functions after the abolition of the Hohenzollern monarchy in the 1918 revolution, the palace was damaged during the Allied bombing in World War II, and was razed to the ground by the East German authorities in 1950.
+In the 1970s, the East German authorities erected a modernist parliamentary and cultural center on the site, known as the Palace of the Republic.
+After German reunification in 1990, and years of debate, particularly regarding the fraught historical legacy of both buildings, the Palace of the Republic was itself demolished in 2009.

+Most of the Berlin Palace's exterior was reconstructed beginning in 2013 to house the Humboldt Forum museum.
+The east façade of the reconstructed palace incorporates a modernist design, while the new interior combines both historicist and modernist elements.
+Architect Franco Stella oversaw the project and the exterior reconstruction was completed in 2020, with the last decoration being mounted in 2025.
+The palace is now again among the largest in the world.